25huizengek1/tcs-bot/README.md

 # `tcs-bot`

-Discord bot that verifies members of unofficial TCS @ UT Discord servers.
+Simple Discord bot that verifies members of unofficial TCS @ UT Discord servers.

 ![Screenshot of the verification embed in Discord](/screenshot.png)